contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_collaborate/01_collaborate.md

 Then, you'll have to set the project's visibility to the team you want.

 ![TM Set project visibility](images/TM_project_visibility.png "Set project visibility as team member")

+Note that, here, the sharing is about transferring the project to the team.
+This implies you will lose the project's management, such as the delete action.
+Indeed, it will be the team owner that will be able to manage the project.

 # Editing a shared project